jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ## Summary

 Flink Kubernetes Operator acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
 With the operator, we can simplify deployment and management of Python stream processing applications on Kubernetes.
 In this post, we discussed how to deploy a PyFlink application on Kubernetes.
-We first deployed a Kafka cluster on minikube as the source and sink of the PyFlink application are Kafka topics.
+We first deployed a Kafka cluster on a minikube cluster as the source and sink of the PyFlink application are Kafka topics.
 Then, the application source is packaged in a custom Docker image and deployed on the minikube cluster using the Flink Kubernetes Operator.
 Finally, the output of the application is checked by sending messages to the input Kafka topic using a Python producer application.